Towards the Usage of Window Counting Constraints in the Synthesis of Reactive Systems to Reduce State Space Explosion: Incremental Synthesis with Counting Constraints

 \section{Incremental Synthesis with Counting Constraints}

 The key advantage of counting constraints for synthesis is their monotonicity property: If $\E$ has a strategy, such that $\E$ plays an action $a$ at most $k$ times in $l$ turns (i.e.\ the strategy satisfies $CC_{max}(\E, a, k, l)$), then $\E$ also plays $a$ at most $k$ times in $l-1$ turns (i.e. the strategy satisfies $CC_{max}(\E, a, k, l-1)$).
 In other words: The existence of a winning strategy for a game with counting constraint $CC_{max}(\E, a, k, l-1)$ is a necessary condition for the winning strategy for a game with $CC_{max}(\E, a, k, l)$.
 Moreover, only a strategy that fulfills $CC_{max}(\E, a, k, l-1)$ can also fulfill $CC_{max}(\E, a, k, l)$.
 From an algorithmic perspective, it is more favorable to search for strategies that satisfy $CC_{max}(\E, a, k, l-1)$ then for strategies that satisfy $CC_{max}(\E, a, k, l)$, since the graph that encodes the first (shorter) constraint is smaller than the one that encodes the latter (longer) constraint.
 Intuitively, this is caused by more memory that is needed for remembering the last $l$ own turns instead of only $l-1$ turns.
-The synthesis idea is related to the incremental approach used by synthesis with antichains \cite{FiliotJR09}.\\ For a counting constraint of the form $CC_{min}(\E, a, k, l-1)$ (\enquote{$\E$ plays action $a$ at least $k$ times out of $l-1$ of its turns}), we can conduct that if a strategy fulfills the constraint, it automatically also fulfills the larger constraint $CC_{min}(\E, a, k, l)$.
-Hence, if we already have a strategy that fulfills $CC_{min}(\E, a, k, l-1)$, it is needless to do the more challenging search for a strategy that fulfills $CC_{min}(\E, a, k, l)$.
+The synthesis idea is related to the incremental approach used by synthesis with antichains \cite{FiliotJR09}.\\ For a counting constraint of the form $CC_{min}(\E, a, k, l-1)$ (\enquote{$\E$ plays action $a$ at least $k$ times out of $l-1$ of its turns}), we can conclude that if a strategy fulfills the constraint, it automatically also fulfills the larger constraint $CC_{min}(\E, a, k, l)$.
+Hence, if we already have a strategy that fulfills $CC_{min}(\E, a, k, l-1)$, there is no need to search for a strategy that fulfills $CC_{min}(\E, a, k, l)$, which is more computationally demanding.

 \begin{thm} Let $G = (A, \text{Win}, CC)$ be a two-player game with counting constraints. \begin{enumerate} \item $(A, \text{Win}, CC')$ is also a two-player game with counting constraints for $CC'$, if $CC$ and $CC'$ only differ in constraints on $\E$. \item For $CC_{max}(\E, a, k, l) \in CC$ holds: If $\varphi$ is a winning strategy for $\E$ on $G$, then it is also a winning strategy for $\E$ on $G'$, where $G'$ equals $G$ except that $CC_{max}(\E, a, k, l)$ is exchanged by $CC_{max}(\E, a, k, l-1)$. \item For $CC_{min}(EGO, a, k, l) \in CC$ holds: If $\varphi$ is a winning strategy for $\E$ on $G$, then it is also a winning strategy for $\E$ on $G'$, where $G'$ equals $G$ except that $CC_{max}(\E, a, k, l)$ is exchanged by $CC_{max}(\E, a, k, l+1)$.